-- What do references to "Zones" mean and how do I find out which Zone I'm in?
+- What do references to "Zones" mean, and how do I determine which Zone I'm in?

 - What kind of vegetables, flowers, and herbs can I grow in my zone?

 - What kind of onions should I grow?

 - What is a hybrid?
 Is it the same as genetically engineered (GE or GMO)?